migtools/lib-ui/README.md

 ## Triggering an npm release

 This project uses [semantic-release](https://github.com/semantic-release/semantic-release) via GitHub Actions to automate its npm releases.
-When a PR is merged to master, it is checked for specific key words in the commit message to decide whether a release needs to be made, and whether it will be a minor or major version bump.
+When a commit is pushed to master, it is checked for specific key words in the commit message to decide whether a release needs to be made, and whether it will be a minor or major version bump.
+Your commit message will also be added and categorized in the release notes.

 To assist in formatting commit messages correctly for this purpose, the repo is set up for use with [Commitizen](http://commitizen.github.io/cz-cli/), which provides a CLI for guided commit messages.